 Putting it all together

-To execute a Run extent framework, companies often find they can get significant operating model and skills support—as well as a commitment to deliver specific outcomes—from a managed cloud service provider.
+To execute a Run extent framework, companies often find they can get substantial operating model and skills support—as well as a commitment to deliver specific outcomes—from a managed cloud service provider.

-By combining Cloud Managed Services, Cloud Optimization Services and Cloud Consumption Services, companies can substantially improve the return they get on their cloud investment.
+By combining Cloud Managed Services, Cloud Optimization Services and Cloud Consumption Services, companies can thereby improve the return they get on their cloud investment.

 All three services working in concert can reduce not only the cost of the cloud estate, but also the cost of managing the environment.
 And when a company teams these services with consumption-based models, it can transform its IT organization into something special: a truly agile, cost-effective, “as-a-Service” business enabler.